BlackFoxT/BasicLoginApp/README.md

 ![Database](src/main/screenshots/database.png)

-This is example structure for our database.
+This is example structure for the database.

 ### Screenshots for the project
 ![Main Page Before Login](src/main/screenshots/main_page_without_login.png)